honeytones/idios/idios-mcp-server/QUICKSTART.md

 ## Heads up: there are two coins called Beam

 You want the privacy coin built on MimbleWimble called Beam privacy, from **beam.mw**.
-There is a completely different project.
+There is a completely different project called Beam its a gaming token and has nothing to do with Beam Privacy.
 Everything below is the MimbleWimble Beam.

 ## What you need